 A VPN kill switch is a security feature that constantly monitors your connection for potential interruptions or failures.
 If it detects anything, such as a connection drop, the kill switch will immediately block your computer/mobile from connecting to the internet until the VPN tunnel is re-established.
 This protects your real location and IP from accidental exposure as a result of connection issues with a VPN server.

 The feature can be critically important for torrent users.
 If you’re downloading a torrent file, and the VPN turns off (even for a second), your online activity will be detected by your ISP.
 Depending on where you’re based, the ISP can throttle your speed or even report you to the authorities.
 With a kill switch, your connection is instantly blocked before your ISP gets a chance to review your internet activity.

 Here’s an illustration of how a VPN kill switches functions:

 For as long as the VPN remains disconnected, the kill switch will shield your real location and IP address, ensuring that no ISP or hacker is able to access your data.

 Even though most VPNs claim to provide 99.99% uptime, there will be instances when the connection between the VPN server and your device drops.
 When that happens, check your:

-Firewall, Antivirus or Router Settings
+Firewall, Antivirus, or Router Settings

 Some firewall and antivirus programs may view the VPN’s external connection as a threat.
 As a result, they may stop the VPN by turning your encrypted tunnel into an irregular connection.
 To prevent this from happening, disable these programs and try re-connecting the VPN.
-If the connections stabilizes with the applications disabled, you’ll need to add the VPN network as an exception in their settings.
+If the connections stabilize with the applications disabled, you’ll need to add the VPN network as an exception in their settings.